 eBooks and Whitepapers: Use a key point from your research to anchor a whitepaper or eBook offering tips and strategies on a topic in your area of expertise.

-Videos: Provide videos and vlogs for those who would prefer to see a visual and interactive summary rather than read a report.
-You could create a long version that tells the full research story, and a shorter version with key highlights and a CTA to download the full report.
+Videos: Provide videos and vlogs for those who prefer to see a visual and interactive summary rather than read a report.
+You could create a long version that tells the full research story, a shorter version with key highlights, and a CTA to download the full report.

 Webinars: Use the research to identify a problem or opportunity and have experts within your company provide advice on the topic.

 Podcasts: Share the findings in a podcast.
-Invite industry experts or a ‘voice of the customer’ to create more of a discussion.
+Invite industry experts or a ‘voice of the customer’ to create more discussion.

-Press and blogger coverage: Original, inde- pendent research on important industry topics may have potential to feature in marketing and business media.
+Press and blogger coverage: Original, independent research on important industry topics may feature in marketing and business media.
 Getting the media to engage with your research will allow it to reach a wider audience.

 Research is one of the most effective forms of content.
-This ebookhas provided you with a step-by-step guide on how to do your own research.
+This guide has provided you with a step-by-step guide on how to do your own research.

 Doing your own research gives you an opportunity to make noise in your industry and position yourself as a thought leader.
 You can turn your research into multiple pieces of content to attract and engage your ideal customers - and grow your business.

 Equinet Media is a specialist inbound marketing agency operating in the contract manufacturing sector.
 We lead with strategy before tactics, and deliver everything we do through an agile process.
-If we can help you with any aspects of your inbound activity, or if you want to discuss anything in this eBook, set up a consultation here.
+If we can help you with any aspects of your inbound activity, or if you want to discuss anything in this guide, set up a consultation.